-To explore global (in time) behaviors of solutions to the nonlinear Cattaneo model \eqref{Eq-Cattaneo-Fractional}, we firstly study some qualitative properties of solutions to its corresponding linearized model, i.e. the Cauchy problem \eqref{Eq-Linear-Cattaneo-Fractional}.
-By applying the WKB analysis and the Fourier analysis to the linearized Cauchy problem \eqref{Eq-Linear-Cattaneo-Fractional}, we derive optimal decay estimates in the $L^2$ framework, in which the optimality is guaranteed by the sharp upper and lower bounds as $t\gg1$.
-Furthermore, we obtain asymptotic profiles of the solutions as large time.
+To investigate the global (in time) behavior of solutions to the nonlinear viscous Cattaneo-type model \eqref{Eq-Cattaneo-Fractional} with $0<b\nu\ll 1$, we firstly study some qualitative properties of solutions to the corresponding linearized model, see the Cauchy problem in \eqref{Eq-Linear-Cattaneo-Fractional}.
+By applying the WKB analysis and the Fourier analysis to \eqref{Eq-Linear-Cattaneo-Fractional}, we derive optimal decay estimates in the $L^2$ framework, whose optimality is guaranteed by the same kind of upper and lower bounds for $t\gg1$.
+Furthermore, we obtain the long-time asymptotic profiles of the solutions.

-Thanks to these preparations in the linearized model, we construct time-weighted (depending on $\alpha$) Sobolev spaces with suitable regularities and demonstrate the global (in time) existence of small datum solutions to the nonlinear Cattaneo model \eqref{Eq-Cattaneo-Fractional} by the Banach fixed point argument.
-To overcome some difficulties from the higher order derivatives $\nabla\psi\cdot \nabla\psi_t$ and $\psi_t\psi_{tt}$ in the nonlinear terms, we will set a suitable regular evolution space when $\alpha\in(1/2,1]$, where some regularities lose comparing with the linearized problem.
-Simultaneously, upper bound estimates of the solutions will be derived as a byproduct.
-By managing the nonlinear terms properly (different from the one in \cite{Liu-Qin-Zhang=2022}), we arrive at optimal lower bound estimates (with the same decay rates as the upper bound estimates) and asymptotic profiles of the solutions when $|\mb{B}_0|\neq0$, where we introduce a non-trivial quantity
+Thanks to these preparatory results for the linearized model, we are able to construct time-weighted (depending on $\alpha$) Sobolev spaces with suitable regularities and to prove the global (in time) existence of small data solutions to \eqref{Eq-Cattaneo-Fractional} by using a standard Banach fixed point argument.
+To overcome some difficulties arising from the handling of higher order derivatives $\nabla\psi\cdot \nabla\psi_t$, we will set a suitable evolution space when $\alpha\in(1/2,1]$, with some loss of regularity in comparison with the corresponding linearized problem.
+Simultaneously, upper bound estimates of some Sobolev norms of the solutions and their derivatives will be derived as a byproduct.
+By managing the nonlinear terms properly (different from the one in \cite{Liu-Qin-Zhang=2022}), we arrive at optimal lower bound estimates and asymptotic profiles of the solutions when $|\mb{B}_0|\neq0$, where